 From the Workiz Pay dashboard, select the My account tab

-After enabling this setting, you will see the option to offer bank transfers as a payment method for every invoice over $100.
-You will need to manually select Let client pay with a bank transfer when sending the invoice.
+After enabling this setting, you will see the option to offer bank transfers as a payment method for every estimate deposit or invoice subtotal of $100 or more.

 In order to pay using a bank transfer, your clients will need to select the payment option and then link their bank account to Workiz from the client portal using Plaid — a third-party tech company that creates secure connections between banks for ACH payments.